 Festival Dates and Times

 The Point Grey Fiesta usually takes place on the Father’s Day Weekend in June each year.
 In 2019, however, it took place on the weekend of the fourth Sunday in June, so the weekend after Father’s Day.
+The festival was cancelled in 2020 because of the coronavirus pandemic.
 In 2021, it goes back to its usual Father’s Day weekend dates, so June 18th, 19th and 20th.

 In a typical year, amusement rides start up on the Friday afternoon and run all weekend.
 There is also usually a parade on the Saturday morning.